GideonFlynn/FSND-Linux-Server-Configuration/README.md

 sudo service apache2 restart
 ```
 ## Setting up The Uncomplicated Firewall a.k.a ufw
-_We waited with configuring the firewall until now, so we're sure to be able to log in even if something goes wrong._
+_We waited to configure the firewall until now, so we're certain to be able to log in even if something goes wrong._
 ```bash
 sudo ufw status
 sudo ufw default deny incoming